icecream95/udev-hid-bpf/doc/index.rst

 provide a simple way for users to write a HID-BPF program that fixes their device.

+See :ref:`how_it_works` for details on how everything fits together.

 This project is written in Rust but knowledge of Rust should not be required, it is only used for scaffolding.
 Users intending to write a HID-BPF program do not need to edit the Rust code and the resulting BPF programs have no Rust